lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 - Software signing (Table IV of [CNSA2.0], [ANSSI])
 - CA certificates.

-In each of these cases, signatures can be generated in hardware cryptographic modules and audited before the signature is published, in order to prevent OTS key reuse.
+In each of these cases, the operator is able to control their signing environment such that signatures are generated in hardware cryptographic modules and audited before the signature is published, in order to prevent OTS key reuse.